addiscent/aws-ruby-rails/README.md

         git version 1.9.1

 ## IMPORTANT
 After provisioning is complete, the EC2 instance should be rebooted.
 Don't reboot prematurely.
 To determine if provisioning has completed, log into the EC2 instance, and display the provisioning log file.
-The contents of the log file indicate provisioning has completed :
+The last few lines of the log file indicate provisioning has completed :

 > cat /home/ubuntu/arr-provision.log

-        Result :
+        BEGIN EC2 Provision
+        apt-get -y install unzip
           .
           .
+          .
-          Ruby on Rails 5.0.0 (Ruby 2.3.1) Provisioning DONE
+        -->  END Ruby on Rails 5.0.0 (Ruby 2.3.1) Provisioning
+        rm -r ./aws-ruby-rails-provision-master
+        rm aws-ruby-rails-provision.zip
+        END EC2 Provision